Simon Schaffer

-Simon J. Schaffer (born 1 January 1955) is a historian of science, previously a professor of the history and philosophy of science at the Department of History and Philosophy of Science at the University of Cambridge and was editor of The British Journal for the History of Science from 2004 to 2009.
+Simon J. Schaffer FBA (born 1 January 1955) is a historian of science, previously a professor of the history and philosophy of science at the Department of History and Philosophy of Science at the University of Cambridge and was editor of The British Journal for the History of Science from 2004 to 2009.

 Early life and education

 Schaffer was born in Southampton in 1955.
 His family moved to Brisbane, Australia that same year, returning to the UK in 1965 to live in Brighton.
 His father, Bernard, was an academic social scientist who was a professorial fellow at the Institute of Development Studies at the University of Sussex from 1966 until his death in 1984.
 Simon's mother, Sheila, who died in 2010, was a university librarian and Labour councillor who was Mayor of Brighton in 1995.

 Schaffer attended Varndean Grammar School for Boys in Brighton before studying Natural Sciences at Trinity College, Cambridge, specialising in the history and philosophy of science in his final year.
 While at Trinity, he captained the winning college team in the 1974 University Challenge.
 After completing his undergraduate degree, Schaffer went to Harvard University for a year as a Kennedy Scholar to study the history of science.
 He returned to Cambridge in 1976, and gained his PhD in 1980 with the thesis Newtonian cosmology and the steady state, while Fellow of St John's College, Cambridge.